-When preparing to install MySQL, you should decide which version to use, and which distribution format (binary or source) to use for the installation.
+When preparing to install MySQL, decide which version and distribution format (binary or source) to use.

-First, decide if you want to install a development release or a GA release.
+First, decide whether to install a development release or a General Availability (GA) release.
 Development releases have the newest features, but are not recommended for production use.
-GA (General Availability) releases, also called production or stable releases, are meant for production use.
-We recommend to use the most recent GA release.
+GA releases, also called production or stable releases, are meant for production use.
+We recommend using the most recent GA release.

-The naming scheme in MySQL 5.7 uses release names that consist of three numbers and a suffix; for example, mysql-5.6.1-m1.
+The naming scheme in MySQL 5.7 uses release names that consist of three numbers and an optional suffix; for example, mysql-5.7.1-m1.
 The numbers within the release name are interpreted as follows:

-The first number (5) is the major version and describes the file format.
-All MySQL 5 releases have the same file format.
+The first number (5) is the major version number.

-The second number (6) is the release level.
-Taken together, the major version and release level constitute the release series number.
+The second number (7) is the minor version number.
+Taken together, the major and minor numbers constitute the release series number.
 The series number describes the stable feature set.

 The third number (1) is the version number within the release series.
-This is incremented for each new release.
-Usually you want the latest version for the series you have chosen.
+This is incremented for each new bugfix release.
+In most cases, the most recent version within a series is the best choice.

-Release names can also include a suffix that indicates the stability level of the release.
+Release names can also include a suffix to indicate the stability level of the release.
 Releases within a series progress through a set of suffixes to indicate how the stability level improves.
 The possible suffixes are:

-If there is no suffix, it indicates that the release is a General Availability (GA) or Production release.
-GA releases are stable, having successfully passed through all earlier release stages and are believed to be reliable, free of serious bugs, and suitable for use in production systems.
-Only critical bugfixes are applied to the release.
+Absence of a suffix indicates a General Availability (GA) or Production release.
+GA releases are stable, having successfully passed through the earlier release stages, and are believed to be reliable, free of serious bugs, and suitable for use in production systems.

-Under some circumstances, you may be better off installing MySQL from a source distribution:
+Under some circumstances, it may be preferable to install MySQL from a source distribution:

 You want to install MySQL at some explicit location.
 The standard binary distributions are ready to run at any installation location, but you might require even more flexibility to place MySQL components where you want.

-You want to configure mysqld to ensure that features are available that might not be included in the standard binary distributions.
-Here is a list of the most common extra options that you may want to use to ensure feature availability:
+You want to configure mysqld with features that might not be included in the standard binary distributions.
+Here is a list of the most common extra options used to ensure feature availability:

 You want to configure mysqld without some features that are included in the standard binary distributions.
 For example, distributions normally are compiled with support for all character sets.
 If you want a smaller MySQL server, you can recompile it with support for only the character sets you need.

-You want to read (or modify) the C and C++ code that makes up MySQL.
-For this purpose, you should get a source distribution.
+You want to read or modify the C and C++ code that makes up MySQL.
+For this purpose, obtain a source distribution.

 Source distributions contain more tests and examples than binary distributions.